NixOS/rfcs/rfcs/0108-nixos-containers.md

 ## Config activation

-By default, NixOS has to decide how to activate configuration changes for a container to avoid e.g. unnecessary reboots, but `reload`s aren't necessarily sufficient either because e.g. new bind mounts require a reboot.
+By default, NixOS has to decide how to activate configuration changes for a container to avoid unnecessary reboots, but `reload`s aren't necessarily sufficient either because changes such as new bind mounts require a reboot.
 The host's `switch-to-configuration.pl` implements it like
 this: